 Overall trek difficulty: challenging

-Before the Salkantay trek, your guide will meet you at your hotel for an in-depth briefing.
+Before the Salkantay trek, your guide will meet you at our office in Cusco for an in-depth briefing.
 This provides an opportunity to ask questions and do any last-minute shopping before leaving Cusco.

 Day 1: Cusco –Marcoccasa –Challacancha – Soraypampa

 We will pick you up at your hotel early to drive until Mollepata (2800 m/ 9184ft) where we will stop to get breakfast.
 Then we drive for about one hour until Marcoccasa where we are going to start our Salkantay Trek to Machu Picchu.
 We hike up for about 2 and a half hours until we reach the high point for today.
 Then we go down for about 1 ½ hours to Challacancha (3600 m/ 11,808 ft) where we will have lunch.
 After a delicious lunch we walk two hours until our camp at Soraypampa (3,850m / 12,600ft).

 After breakfast we hike up for about 3 ½ hours until Soyrococha (4200 m/ 13,776 ft) where we are going to have lunch.
 After that we will continue up for one hour until we reach the highest point of our trek, Abra Salkantay (4650 m/ 15,088ft).
 After taking pictures and talking about the mountains we will go down for 2 hours to our next camp at Huayracmachay (3,800 m / 12,500ft).

 Day 3: Huayrachmachay – Colpapampa